-James is Senior Research Fellow on the Surgery and Emotions project.
+James is Senior Research Fellow on the Surgery & Emotion project.
 He has written extensively on the history of medicine and emotions, notably in his monograph Bad Vibrations.
 Before starting at Roehampton, he worked at Oxford, Stanford, Durham, Newcastle, Groningen and Vienna.
-His new project deals with manly fortitude in military surgery in the context of race, class and empire.
+His current project deals with manly fortitude in military surgery in the context of race, class and empire.

 Lauren is a PhD candidate exploring nineteenth-century surgery and emotion, with a focus on material culture, human remains, and the medical body on display.
 She was previously Curator at the Thackray Medical Museum where she cared for medical material culture dating from Roman times to the present day.
 Lauren has a background in archaeology from the University of Manchester, and her MA thesis explored human remains in archaeological collections and the ethical implications in displaying them.
 In 2017 she was awarded a place on the Museums Association Transformers programme, a network which encourages new thinking and change in the museum and heritage sector.

 David is the Research and Engagement Fellow on the Surgery & Emotion project.
 His research examines the complex relationships between homeless patients, medical researchers, and surgeons in both historical and contemporary contexts.
 He is also responsible for the project’s engagement and outreach activities, facilitating interactions between surgeons, patients, academics, and policymakers.
 In addition, he manages the project’s website and social media.